Stephen E. Raynes

 Top Rated Medical Malpractice Attorney in Philadelphia, PA

 Stephen Raynes has distinguished himself in his representation of clients in serious injury and wrongful death cases, often in high profile cases, which he has done with a sensitivity and commitment to confidentiality.
-He has achieved million dollar and multi-million dollar recoveries on behalf of his individual clients more than 80 times in the areas of general personal injury, medical malpractice, and product liability, including countless eight-figure recoveries.
+He has achieved million dollar and multi-million dollar recoveries on behalf of his individual clients more than 100 times in the areas of general personal injury, medical malpractice and product liability, including countless eight-figure recoveries.
 In 2019 alone, through trials and settlements, he secured in excess of $34 million on behalf of his clients, including a record settlement in a medical malpractice case in one of the most conservative counties in Pennsylvania.

-He has advanced the law on behalf of injured victims in Pennsylvania’s appellate courts including in the Pennsylvania Supreme Court, most recently in the case of Toney v.
+Mr. Raynes has advanced the law on behalf of injured victims in Pennsylvania’s appellate courts including in the Pennsylvania Supreme Court.
+In the case of Toney v.
 Chester County Hosp., 36 A.3d 83 (Pa.
 2011), Mr. Raynes convinced the Pennsylvania Supreme Court to significantly expand the responsibility of doctors to provide accurate information to patients.
 The Toney case is one of the most important pronouncements of the boundaries of a negligent infliction of emotional distress claim under Pennsylvania Law.

 *The Best Lawyers in America 2010.
 Copyright 2009 by Woodward/White, Inc., Aiken, SC